 I have ridden motorcycles since I turned 16.
 Motorcycle riding is a passion for me, an obsession.
 When I was younger I would ride all year if the roads were clear of snow.

 Motorcycle fever first started when I was a very young boy, riding in the back of my aunt and uncle’s car on the way to grandpa’s cottage in Muskoka.
 From behind the car, a loud rumble announced the presence of the Black Diamond Riders M.C.
 Looking out the back window in excitement I yelled: “it’s Johnny Sombrero!”
 I recognized him from photos in the newspaper.

 That was a time of motorcycle ‘gang’ media hysteria, fueled in part by the movie The Wild One.
 It had some great lines like, “What are you rebelling against, Johnny?”
 “Whadda ya got?”
 Classic Brando.

 My frightened aunt says to me “Don’t look at him!”
 She likely had visions of us being savagely beaten (or worse) by heathen, vicious bikers.

-Naturally, I continued to look out the back window.
-I waved and was rewarded with a nod and a smile from Johnny Sombrero.
-At that very moment, I knew someday I would have a motorcycle.
+I continued to look out the back window, waved and was rewarded with a nod and a smile from Johnny Sombrero.
+That was the moment of decision, someday I would get a motorcycle.
 Thanks, Johnny.